Mennasaad454/Layoffs-2022-SQL-Data-Cleaning-Project/README.md

-# Layoffs-2022-SQL-Data-Cleaning-Project
+# Layoffs-SQL-Data-Cleaning-Project

 ## 📘 Project Overview
-This project focuses on cleaning and preparing the Layoffs 2022 dataset sourced from Kaggle for analysis.
+This project focuses on cleaning and preparing the Layoffs dataset sourced from Kaggle for analysis.
 The dataset contains information on tech layoffs, including company names, industries, number of layoffs, funding raised, and more.

 Using SQL (MySQL), I performed a series of cleaning operations to standardize the data, handle duplicates and missing values, and prepare the dataset for further analysis or visualization.

 ## 🗂️ Dataset Info
-Source: Layoffs 2022 on Kaggle
+Source: Layoffs on Kaggle
 Content: Company, Location, Industry, Total Laid Off, Percentage Laid Off, Date, Stage, Country, Funds Raised (Millions)

 ## ⚙️ Tools & Technologies